antrea-io/antrea/docs/antrea-network-policy.md

   Tiers in a cluster be less than or equal to 10.
 - In order to reduce the churn in the agent, it is recommended to set the policy priority within the range 1.0 to 100.0.
-- The v1alpha1 Policy CRDs support up to 10,000 unique priorities at policy level, and up to 50,000 unique priorities at rule level, across all tiers except for the "baseline" tier.
+- The v1alpha1 policy CRDs support up to 10,000 unique priorities at policy level, and up to 50,000 unique priorities at rule level, across all tiers except for the "baseline" tier.
 For any two policy rules, their rule level priorities are only considered equal if they share the same tier, and have the same policy priority